 With the advent of e-commerce and online shops selling anything you could ever think about buying, some fear for the safety of shopping malls.
-E-commerce in Singapore could especially be a threat, bringing down the malls which the country is, at least in part, famous for.
+E-commerce in Singapore could especially be a threat, bringing down the malls which the country is famous for.

-There have been a number of cities where e-commerce has overtaken the physical means of shopping.
-However, in-depth research into the shopping behaviors and statistics of Singaporean shoppers prove that the physical shopping stores’ performance has improved and that they are here to stay with e-commerce actually augmenting sales.
+There have been a number of cities where e-commerce overtook the physical means of shopping.
+However, in-depth research into the shopping behaviors and statistics of Singaporean shoppers prove that physical stores’ performance has improved.
+Malls are here to stay with e-commerce actually augmenting sales.

-There are 4 main reasons why experts think that shopping malls will still be standing strong in Singapore.
+There are four main reasons why experts think shopping malls will stand strong in Singapore.

 Online and Offline Retail Worlds are not Really Competitors

-The much smaller e-commerce retail scene might be showcasing incredible growth rates, but the physical in-store sales comes out to be the champion in this matchup.
+The much smaller e-commerce retail scene might showcase incredible growth rates.
+But physical in-store sales comes out to be the champion in this matchup.

 E-Commerce in Singapore is Still at an Early Stage

 Singapore is home to a very late e-commerce scene.
-Relative to other countries such as US and UK, much fewer things are done online.
+Much fewer things are done online relative to other countries such as the US and UK.
 The research looked at three key metrics to measure how advanced a country’s e-commerce is.

 First, only 49% of Singaporeans book their flights online, falling way behind the UK’s 80%.

 Secondly, the proportion of hotel bookings was examined.
-In comparison to the US’ 73%, only 40% of Singaporeans are using the internet to book their hotel rooms.
+In comparison to the 73% in the US, only 40% of Singaporeans are using the internet to book their hotel rooms.

 Lastly, apparel purchases online are at an alarmingly low 4% of all purchases.
 This is a significant indicator because the majority of online shops on the market are selling apparel.